+- Recruit committee members throughout the year. - Plan and coordinate two annual summer Camp College programs. - Plan other programs as appropriate regarding college readiness during the school year.

+- Maintain the NYSACAC website focusing on Camp College. - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar. - Oversee all subcommittees for Camp College.

+Subcommittees and Responsibilities

-- Recruit committee members at the beginning of the academic year - Plan and coordinate two annual summer Camp College Programs - Plan other programs as appropriate regarding college readiness during the school year - Maintain the NYSACAC website focusing on Camp College - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar - Oversee all subcommittees for Camp College - Subcommittees and Responsibilities - College Fair This sub-committee will organize, advertise, and collect funds for the fairs held during each camp. - Communications and Data This sub-committee will create or update all communications needed for Camp College.
-It will also manage media, email, Facebook and Twitter accounts.They will also create, distribute, and college data for post-camp surveys for students and mentors.
-Both quantitative and qualitative data will be maintained for any future NYSACAC grant submissions. - Training & Curriculum This sub-committee will be responsible for the workshops and the updating of the Camp College student materials - Donations, Grants, and Fundraising This sub-committee will seek funding and donated items through NYSACAC grant writing, outreach to companies for donations, and outreach to NYSACAC membership for donations and sponsorships.
+- Maintain and update policies & procedures detailing important items that need to be accomplished each month throughout the year. - Communications and Data This sub-committee will create or update all communications needed for Camp College.
+It will also manage social media and email accounts.
+They will also create, distribute, and collect data for post-camp surveys for students and mentors.
+Both quantitative and qualitative data will be maintained for any future NYSACAC grant submissions. - Training & Curriculum This sub-committee will be responsible for the workshops and the updating of the Camp College student materials. - Donations, Grants, and Fundraising This sub-committee will seek funding and donated items through NYSACAC grant writing, outreach to companies for donations, and outreach to NYSACAC membership for donations and sponsorships in coordination with the VP for Finance.